 All cabins are equipped with a writing surface and, for valuables, a personal safe.
 There is also a bar fridge filled with beverages of the passengers’ choice and room service is available 24 hours a day.
 In the en-suite bathrooms, original fittings combine with the modern technology of hot showers, hair dryers and shaver plugs.

 All compartments have a plethora of windows, perfect for admiring the African countryside.

 Pullman: These are the newest and most “Spartan.”
 There are just 15 Pullman compartments, and they sell out quickly.
 They are 76 feet square.
 A comfortable, daytime sofa-seat converts to double or twin beds (one up, one down) for evening.
 They also have ensuite, private shower, sink and toilet.

 Deluxe: For years, these were Rovos Rail’s standard cabins, but they are huge and beautifully appointed, in comparison with other luxury trains.
 There are three to each train carriage.
-Deluxe suites accommodate two passengers in either twin or king-size bed and have a lounge area and ensuite toilet, sink and shower.
+Deluxe suites accommodate two passengers in either side-by-side twin beds or king-size bed and have a lounge area and ensuite toilet, sink and shower.
 They are about 118 square feet.
 There are usually 22 deluxe cabins in the consist.

 Royal Suites: Royal Suites take up half a train car.
 Most departures have four Royal Suites.
 The bed can either be a king or side-by-side twin beds.
 Special features include en-suite bathroom with Victorian bathtub and shower, and a separate, private lounge.
 These are about 172 square feet.
 (Until the Maharajas’ Express in India came on line, they were the largest in the world.)

 The two restaurant cars feature meal after meal of incredible perfection.
 All on-board meals and drinks are included in the price of the program.
 If one highlight of your vacation is fine food and wines, with service to match, this is the journey for you.
 Jackets and ties for gentlemen and dressy outfits for ladies are expected at the dinner hour on the train.